mlcommons/ck/docs/taskforce.md

 ## Mission

-Develop a common methodology and interface to run, reproduce and customize MLPerf and other AI benchmarks in a unified way across diverse and rapidly evolving models, data sets, software and hardware from different vendors.
+Develop a common methodology and interface to run, reproduce and customize different implementations of MLPerf benchmarks in a unified way  across diverse and rapidly evolving models, data sets, software and hardware from different vendors.

 ## Chairs and Tech Leads